While choosing a heating system may not be the decision that you’re most excited about making when building your new home, it’s an important one.

 Pine Creek Homes

-Whatever you choice of heating you decide to use, Pine Creek Homes and their team has experience installing the system and can make sure you are kept warn in the winter, and cool in the summer.
+Whatever your choice of heating you decide to use, Pine Creek Homes and their team has experience installing the system and can ensure you are kept warm in the winter and cool in the summer.
+We’ve been a Winnipeg custom home builder for over 40 years.
 Contact us today with any questions you have about heating your dream home.

 One last thing…

-If you want to learn more about what’s involved in building your dream home I suggest that you sign up for our Home Builder Walkthrough, it’s a once a week email series that walk you through all the stages of building a house, and will answer a lot of questions you may not have thought of yet.
+If you want to learn more about what’s involved in building your dream home, I suggest that you sign up for our Home Builder Walkthrough; it’s a once-a-week email series that walks you through all the stages of building a house, and will answer a lot of questions you may not have thought of yet.

 If you're ready to take the next step toward building your dream home or cottage, click the link below to set up a time to speak with us.